Hello, and welcome to another Singaporean review! This week, I’m reviewing the SGC Classic from Coup De Coeur.

 At under $300 SGD, the Coup De Coeur SGC ticks a lot of boxes!

-Firstly, the SGC Classic utilizes a flat sapphire crystal with an internal AR coating.
+Firstly, the SGC Classic utilizes a flat sapphire crystal.
 As aforementioned numerous times in my previous reviews, I’m a huge advocate of sapphire crystal due to their inherent scratch-resisting properties.
 Personally, I always look for sapphire crystal in my modern watches as it adds greatly to the durability of the watch.
 Due to the utilization of sapphire crystal here, one can bang this piece around without worry, making it a viable option as an everyday watch.
 Unfortunately, the sapphire crystal does not seem to have AR coating applied to it, which results in inconvenient reflections sometimes.
 In addition, the WR rating for the SGC Classic is 100M, meaning that you can safely take this watch out for everyday activities (except swimming/diving) without worry.
 If I were to nitpick however, I wish that the WR rating was slightly higher, perhaps at 200M.
 Given the dive watch aesthetics of the SGC Classic, as well as the presence of a rotational bezel, it would have been great if the WR rating of the SGC Classic was sufficient enough for actual diving activities.

 The SGC Classic is powered by the ubiquitous Seiko NH35 movement, a movement that I have covered countless times on this website previously.
 Some quick specs: the movement beats at 21600 vibrations per hour, has 42 hours of power reserve, contains 24 jewels, and is hacking.
 I’m a fan of the Seiko NH35 movement, and greatly prefer it to the Miyota 8 series movement (which is the alternative movement commonly seen at this price point).
 This is due to the fact that unlike the NH35, the Miyota 8 series movements are non-hacking, suffer from a stuttering second hand (some models), and in my own experience with the Miyota movements, are also more prone to accuracy problems.
 Given the workhorse reputation of the Seiko NH35 (I have multiple NH35 watches and none have given me any problems), I think it is the perfect affordable movement for an everyday watch such as the SGC Classic!